 For more information, see Persistent View Layout Caching.

 NOTE: The high interactivity framework separates the retrieval of the Siebel application user interface from the server and the retrieval of database records.
 Database records to be displayed in views are always retrieved from the server.

 The memory cache contains the layouts of views that the user has visited and that are available for view caching.
 When the view cache is full and another view is visited, the first view visited is removed from the cache.
 The memory cache contents are thus managed on an LRU or least recently used basis.

 The HTML frames are loaded into memory when a user navigates to the view.
-To cache a startup view (one that is cacheable), the user must visit the view twice (that is, visit the view a second time, after visiting another view).
+To cache a startup view (one that is cacheable), the user must visit the view twice—that is, visit it a second time after visiting another view.

 The view caching framework is designed so that if the frames containing cached views are deleted (for example, by performing a browser refresh, which removes any previously cached views), the framework begins reloading the layout cache, starting with the next cacheable view the user visits.